Fostering Information

 Do I get to pick my foster?

-AFG will select your first greyhound foster, especially if you are new to the greyhound breed.
+AFG will select your greyhound fosters, trying to fit those who need to be in foster the most with the best fit for the homes available.
 All greyhounds that come to AFG are cat tested before foster placement.
 If your home has cats, a cat safe greyhound would go into your home.
+Cat testing involves meeting a cat and looking at behaviors- they will still need training on how to appropriately deal with cats in a home.
 While homes that do not have a cat, a greyhound that is not cafe should be selected.
 AFG does not move greyhounds that are already in a foster home to another foster home unless there is a specific issue or the greyhound is not a good fit in the current foster home.
-The cat safe or not cat safe information can be found on our website next to the individual greyhound information.
+The cat safe or not cat safe information can be found on our website next to the individual greyhound information as well as other basics about them.
 The available hounds that have “I’m now in foster care” are not available to new foster homes.
 In each dog description it will also be listed if they are cat safe or not and will have an icon listed.
 If you do not have cats, it will be suggested that you foster a dog that does not get along with cats.
 They deserve families too and often take a little longer for forever homes for!

 What are my responsibilities as a foster parent?